defold/doc/docs/en/manuals/project-setup.md

 ### Adding the project to GitHub

-A local project will have no integration with any version control system, meaning that the files reside only on your hard drive.
-Any changes you make to the files are permanent and there is no way to revert changes or recover deleted files.
-It is recommended to use a version control system such as Git to track changes to your files.
+A local project has no integration with any version control system, meaning that the files reside only on your hard drive and there is no history from which to revert changes.
+Files deleted through the editor's Assets pane are moved to the system Trash or Recycle Bin when supported, but may be permanently deleted if that operation is unavailable or fails.
+Trash does not protect arbitrary edits or provide version history, so it is recommended to use a version control system such as Git to track changes to your files.
 This also makes it very easy to collaborate on a project with other people.
 Uploading a local project to GitHub can be done in just a few steps:

 1. Create or login to an account on [GitHub](https://github.com/)
 2. Create a repository using the [New Repository](https://help.github.com/en/articles/creating-a-new-repository) option